 If you are still trying to find a budgeting method that works for you, below are a few different methods that you can consider.

 3 different types of budgeting methods:

 This works by subtracting your expenses from your income and then putting each expense amount into it's own envelope.
 This would include things like bills you need to pay and your day to day expenditure.

 You can keep the money for your big bills in virtual envelopes that you track through a spreadsheet or app and then put actual cash for your smaller expenses or day to day transactions in actual physical envelopes.

 Once the envelope for a particular expense is depleted, you can no longer spend anymore money in that category unless it is an emergency.
 If you don't spend all the money in a particular expense envelope, then you can repurpose the funds towards something else like savings or debt.

 The most common being the 50/30/20 breakout.
 In this method, you break your income into percentages and then plan out your spending and savings accordingly.

 No more than 50% of your income would go towards your needs and essentials so things like housing, transportation, food etc.

 No more than 30% of your income would go on wants and non-essentials for instance travel, getting your hair done, shopping etc

-At least 20% of your income would go towards savings and paying off debt.
+At least 20% of your income would go towards savings and debt repayment.